 Past Annual Meetings

-The IALLJ announces a Call for Papers for the 2017 Marco Biagi Conference.
-The Call requests papers concerning digital and smart work.
-The author or authors of selected papers will be invited to present their work at the 2017 conference in Modena, Italy.
-The deadline to submit an expression of interest is July 1, 2016.
+The IALLJ announces a Call for Papers for the 2018 Marco Biagi Award.
+The Call requests papers concerning comparative and/or international labour or employment law and employment relations, broadly conceived.
+The author or authors of selected papers will be invited to present their work at the association’s 2018 meeting, which is to be announced soon on the website of the Association.
+The deadline to submit an expression of interest is March 31, 2018.

 The Association meets annually in different countries, at a meeting hosted by the journal for that country.
 Recent meetings have been held at: